PLAYBILL VAULT'S Today in Theatre History: NOVEMBER 8

 By David Gewirtzman

 1913 Birthday of June Hovik, better known as June Havoc, even better known as namesake of Baby June, the character based on her in the musical Gypsy.
 The show pretty accurately sums up her childhood with a hard-driving mom in the dying years of vaudeville, and a sister who later becomes Gypsy Rose Lee.
 Havoc had a busy Broadway career of her own, appearing in Pal Joey, Mexican Hayride, Affairs of State and her own play, Marathon '33.
-She also later takes over the role of Miss Hannigan on Broadway in Annie.
 She's present to advise the cast of the original 1959 Gypsy as well as the 2003 revival.

 1926 Opening night at the Imperial Theatre for the George Gershwin and Ira Gershwin musical Oh, Kay!, about hijinks involving rumrunners at a Long Island estate.
 Gertrude Lawrence and Victor Moore are featured in the show, which runs 256 performances and introduces the standards "Someone To Watch Over Me."
 "Do Do Do" and "Clap Yo' Hands."